 - 1 cup water

-Add the water and chicken broth to the pot.
-Bring to a boil and cook for about 10-15 minutes.
+- In a large pot over medium-heat, melt butter.
+Add the carrots, celery, and onion.
+Cook 2 to 3 minutes, or until onions are softened.
+Add the water and broth to the pot.
+Bring to a boil and cook for about 10 minutes.

-Add the noodles, turkey, thyme, salt, pepper and garlic powder and bring to a boil.
-Cook for an additional 10-12 minutes or until the noodles are cooked.
-Add more salt and pepper to taste (if desired).
+- Add the noodles, turkey, thyme, garlic powder, salt, and pepper.
+Return a boil, and cook for an additional 10 to 12 minutes, or until the noodles are cooked.
+Ladle into bowls and serve warm.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.

 Did you make this recipe?
 Don’t forget to give it a star rating below!